jafudi/flexpair-website/index.md

   <dd>flexibly scalable and reproducible shared desktop and communication infrastrucure, privacy-friendly and multi-cloud enabled</dd>
 </dl>

 Take a free look at our [demo environment here](http://demo.flexpair.com){:target="_blank"}.
-Or read more about the technical features below.
+Or learn a bit more about the technical features below.

 ![](architecture.png)